 Before beginning the analysis of blood testing I think it is important to look at the blood test that comes back from the lab itself and look for values outside the normal reference range.
-Hopefully you’ve already watched the video I did on the FBCA Thinking Process because here’s where you apply that knowledge.
-If you don’t have the knowledge to do this you can use my Functional Blood Chemistry Analysis book or you can get on the waiting list for a brand-new FBCA Certification Training I am teaching in October 2018.
+Hopefully, you’ve already watched the video I did on the FBCA Thinking Process because here’s where you apply that knowledge.
+If you don’t have the knowledge to do this you can use my Functional Blood Chemistry Analysis book or you can get on the waiting list for my FBCA Mastery Certification Training I teach annually in September.
 With those 2 tools, you’re going to be able to know right off the bat the clinical conditions associated with high or low levels of each biomarker outside the normal or pathological range.

 The 1st way to do your analysis is to transfer that data onto a form that can aid you in your analysis.
 The form I used for many years is a manual tracking form, which you can download at the bottom of this page.